Type Checking System: Propagator Network and Design

 Trait Implementation

-Chester’s type system now supports traits and record-trait subtyping relationships through the <:
+Chester’s type system now supports traits and record-trait subtyping relationships through the <: syntax, with the following features implemented:

 1. Trait Definition and Implementation